sholladay/code-dir/README.md

 ## API

-### codeDir(cwd?)
+### codeDir(cwd)

-Returns a promise for the path of the topmost Node project's parent directory.
+Returns a `Promise` for the path of the topmost project's parent directory.
+A project is a directory that contains either `.git` or `package.json`.

 #### cwd

 Type: `string`<br>
 Default: `process.cwd()`

-Directory to start from.
+Current working directory the search is based on.
+This is the deepest directory that could be returned.
+If neither it nor any of its parent directories are projects, then as a last resort, its children are checked to determine if any of them are projects, in case the working directory itself is the code directory, since that is a common case.

 ## Contributing